Our Services

 Dealing with the "electricity" in your limbs and mind before bed is a real challenge for many with ADHD.
 You're not alone, and you don't have to resign yourself to endless restless nights.
 By understanding the physiology behind those nerve misfires and adopting gentle, consistent sleep strategies, you can train your body and brain to unwind more effectively.

-If you're questioning whether your sleep difficulties might be connected to Attention Deficit Hyperactivity Disorder (ADHD) or want to better understand your symptoms before speaking with a healthcare provider, a quick online symptom assessment can provide valuable insights to inform your next steps.
+If you're questioning whether your sleep difficulties might be connected to ADHD or want to better understand your symptoms before speaking with a healthcare provider, take a moment to complete a quick symptom assessment that can provide valuable insights to inform your next steps.
 Always loop in a healthcare professional before making significant changes—especially if your symptoms feel overwhelming or life-altering.

 Sweet dreams start with small steps.
 Be patient, keep experimenting with these tips, and remember: restful sleep is possible.
 If you ever feel that your sleep problems are worsening or flagging other health issues, speak to a doctor right away.